puzpuzpuz/zeptourl-api/README.md

 ## TODOs

-* Implement sufficient amount of unit tests
+* Implement sufficient amount of unit tests (started)
-* Use CLS for request tracing in logs
 * Integrate [loopbench](https://github.com/mcollina/loopbench) into system-info#metrics
 * Use a more lightweight logger (see [pino](https://github.com/pinojs/pino))